JensDijkstra/Project-NAO/Design Report/DesignReport.md

 #### Hear
 N can recognize certain words and phrases and then respond the them.
 #### Talk
-N can talk with the user about their training,  Chi and have social conversations.
+N can talk with the user about their training,  Tai Chi and have social conversations.
 #### Feel
 NAO has a few touch sensors which when touched make the robot react in different ways.
 ### Set of requirements